|

 if it has no works, is dead" (NASB).
 Now here were some people who

-would say, "We hear, and we believe," and the "hearing" and the
+would say, "We hear, and we believe," and the "hearing"

-"believing" side was in the church, but the "doing side" was in the
+"believing" side was in the church, but the "doing side"

 world.